spaceottercode/glamodon/README.md

 # Glam
-User-Script that adds image filters, stickers, and image tweaking tools on Mastodon sites
+User-Script that adds a new button to your compose box on Mastodon websites<sup>1</sup>.
+With this new button you can apply filters & stickers to your images and tweak them.

-Runs on Firefox running GreaseMonkey and Chrome (running natively as an extension).
+This scripts runs on Firefox with GreaseMonkey or Chrome (natively as an extension).

-# Install

-To run User-Scripts on Firefox based browsers you will need [Greasemonkey extension](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) installed and running.

-Next **[Click here](https://raw.githubusercontent.com/spaceottercode/glamodon/master/glamodon.user.js)** to automatically install the script.

-If GreaseMonkey does not detect the User-Script, create a New User Script in GreaseMonkey, and replace the script's text with the contents of [glamodon.users.js](https://raw.githubusercontent.com/spaceottercode/glamodon/master/glamodon.user.js).

-On Chrome, no plugin is needed to run a User-Script like this one.
-Drag the script unto your browser's extension window to install.

-> This User Script by default, runs on the following sites:
+> 1. This User Script by default, runs on the following sites:
 >
 >   * mastodon.social
 >   * mastodon.art